developer-friendly/blog/docs/posts/2024/0020-bastion-in-azure.md

-The provided capabilities for audit allows organization to adhere to the strict compliance requirements and security standards, ensuring that only authorized users can access sensitive resources.
+The provided capabilities for audit allows organization to adhere to the strict compliance requirements and security standards, ensuring that only authorized users can access sensitive resources[^az-compliance].

 ### The Evolution of Bastion Hosts: From On-Premises to Cloud